hcientist/OnlinePythonTutor/v3/docs/embedding-HOWTO.md

 Also, note that the visualization is run client-side; thus, after the user loads the webpage (from the Internet or, say, a USB drive), they can play with the visualization without an Internet connection.

-Finally, multiple visualizations can be embedded in a single HTML webpage, although you need to be careful to redraw the SVG arrows when page elements are resized or moved.
+Finally, multiple visualizations can be embedded in a single HTML webpage.

 ### The Nitty-Gritty